Updated November 4, 2019

-Small Business Saturday is now in its eighth official year.
-It’s an annual shopping tradition dedicated to supporting small businesses and celebrating local communities across the country.
+Small Business Saturday, which started in 2010, is an annual shopping tradition dedicated to supporting small businesses and celebrating local communities across the country.
 Small Business Saturday is celebrated every year on the Saturday after Thanksgiving.
-This year, you can get out and support the places you love with the people you love on November 25th.
+This year, you can get out and support the places you love with the people you love on November 29th.

 So, why shop Small Business Saturday?

 - All the money you spend goes directly back into the local economy, from the local taxes and the rent to the hourly wages for employees.

 - You’re helping to make the neighborhood a better place, which in turn makes Des Moines a better place.

 - It keeps the local infrastructure unique.
 Des Moines draws people in from all over, because it doesn’t look or feel like a carbon copy of the rest of the country.
 Our local businesses are an important part of that.